ballerina-platform/module-ballerina-sql/docs/spec/spec.md

 |   record {}    |  STRUCT  |
 |     Array      |  ARRAY   |

-In addition to the above `time` module constructs are used to represent SQL Time Data Types,
+In addition to the above `time` module constructs are used to represent SQL Time data types,

 | `time` Constructs | SQL Type  |
 |:-----------------:|:---------:|